markpasc/pinboardzine/README.md

 `pinboardzine` uses the Readability Parser API to simplify HTML pages for Kindle viewing.
 Before you begin, [register a Readability API app](https://www.readability.com/developers/api) to get a Parser API token.

+`pinboardzine` also uses Amazon's KindleGen tool to create the Kindle files.
+[Download it from Amazon](http://www.amazon.com/gp/feature.html?ie=UTF8&docId=1000765211) and install it so that `kindlegen` can be run from the command line.
+(This tool was developed with KindleGen v2.9.)

 ## Usage ##